wpup/features/readme.md

 [![Build Status](https://travis-ci.org/wpup/features.svg?branch=master)](https://travis-ci.org/wpup/features)

+> Work in progress!

-WordPress admin settings page for [php-features](https://github.com/frozzare/php-features).
+WordPress setting page for [php-features](https://github.com/frozzare/php-features).
 That package is installed when using this plugin so no need to install it yourself.

 ## Install